damianhakert/damianhakert.github.io/source/posts/2016-08-05-continuous-integration-delivery-and-deployment-with-gitlab.html.md

 **[Continuous Integration][ci]** is a software development practice in which you **build and test** software every time a developer pushes code to the application, and it happens several times a day.

-Continuous Integration = TEST - BUILT
+Continuous Integration: TEST - BUILD
 {: .alert .alert-warning .yellow}

-For example, our developers, as well as our community and [core contributors][core], push code to [GitLab CE][ce-repo] and [GitLab EE][ee-repo] every day, multiple times per day.
+For example, our developers push code to [GitLab CE][ce-repo] and [GitLab EE][ee-repo] every day, multiple times per day.
 For every commit, we use [GitLab CI] to **test and build** our software.
 We run unit tests to make sure some change didn't break other parts of the software.
 [Every push triggers multiple tests][ce-pipes],